-Over the years, I've received some interesting questions on the nuts and bolts of animation.
+Over the years, I've received some interesting questions on the nuts and bolts of writing for animation.
 Here they are:

 Q: Will you read, rewrite, and/or critique my television script/film script/children’s book/show idea and pass it along to your agents, publisher, and/or influential showbiz types?

 A: No. Sorry, I have to be blunt on this one.
 Since I'm an active writer out there pitching shows and premises, I can’t accept "unpublished" writing samples from "strangers".
 If you were to send me some of your writing that by coincidence was even mildly similar to one of my "in progress" scripts, books, or a show proposal I was already pitching...that could be a problem.
 Taking a writing class at your local c.c. or forming a “critique club” (sounds corny but they do it all the time in children’s literature) with like-minded pals is a great way to get feedback on your writing.
 By the way, reputable studios or production companies won’t accept original scripts, treatments, or show ideas unless they come from an agent or are accompanied by one of their own release forms.

 Q: I thought you might be able to offer some advice to a writer jumping head-first into the animation industry.
 While I've been a writer for some time, I've just now been able to gain representation for screenwriting.
 Would you have any advice for a writer just starting to get work?
 Should I rely solely on my agent to get me jobs on shows?
 How would you recommend getting started with work beyond the commercials and website things I've thus far been hired in?
 I know it's a tough business, but I'm excited to put the work in and willing to take the advice of those who've been there and succeeded.